alexeymhv/adop-cartridges-cookbook/_docs/recipes/selenium-tests.md

 This section describes how to run tests against Selenium.

-The method described in this recipe runs Selenium tests as a part of the Maven build lifecycle.
+The method described in this recipe runs Selenium tests as part of the Maven build lifecycle.

 # Method

-First of all you need a source repository where you have a Maven _pom_ file and all your Selenium tests stored.
+First of all you need a source repository where you have a Maven _pom file_ and all your Selenium tests stored.
 It should be a basic java project.
 As an example see the [adop-cartridge-java-regression-tests](https://github.com/Accenture/adop-cartridge-java-regression-tests) repository.

 The link to the repository should be put in the _[urls.txt](https://github.com/Accenture/adop-cartridge-java/blob/master/src/urls.txt)_ file in the _/src/_ folder of your cartridge.